The most interesting facts about Turkmenistan, from a president nicknamed “The Turkmenator” to a 40-year old fire pit called the “Door to Hell”.

 4. The UNESCO-listed State Historical and Cultural Park “Ancient Merv” in Turkmenistan is the oldest and best-preserved of the oasis-cities along the Silk Route in Central Asia.
 The ancient city spans 4,000 years of human history.

-6. Despite being landlocked, Turkmenistan is located on the Caspian Sea – the world’s largest inland body of water.
+6. Despite being landlocked, Turkmenistan is bounded to the west by the Caspian Sea – the world’s largest inland body of water.
 At 386,400 sq km, it is larger than the area of Japan.

 7. During the 6th century BC, Turkmenistan formed part of the Persian Empire of Cyrus the Great.